Canadian Federation of Nurses Unions

 The Canadian Federation of Nurses Unions (CFNU; Fédération canadienne des syndicats d'infirmières et infirmiers [FCSII]) is a trade union centre in Canada.
-The CFNU is a federation of provincial unions representing registered nurses, registered psychiatric nurses, registered or licensed practical nurses, nurse practitioners, student nurses and a range of allied health care workers.
-It advocates on a national level for issues related to nurses, health care and workers.
+The CFNU is a federation of provincial unions representing nurses, nurse practitioners, student nurses, and various allied health care workers.
+It advocates on a national level for issues related to nurses, patient care, the health care system, and working conditions.
+As of 2023, the CNFU represents nearly 250,000 nurses and student nurses across Canada, who are members of the nine provincial nurses unions and Canadian Nursing Students’ Association.

 Affiliations

 The CFNU is a founding member of Global Nurses United and collaborates with the International Council of Nurses.
-It is a member of the Canadian Health Coalition and the Canadian Labour Congress, and sits on the CLC’s executive committee.
+It is a member of the Canadian Health Coalition and the Canadian Labour Congress (CLC), and sits on the CLC's executive committee.

 Membership

-The CFNU represents about 200,000 unionized nurses, student nurses and allied health care workers.
-Membership is through provincial nurses’ unions, which are the CFNU’s member organizations.
-The CFNU’s current member organizations include eight nurses’ unions and one nursing students’ union.
-Each organization holds a seat on the CFNU’s national executive board, helping to shape the positions and priorities of the national umbrella group.
+The CFNU represents almost 250,000 unionized registered nurses (RNs), licensed or registered practical nurses (LPNs/RPNs in Ontario), nurse practitioners (NPs), nursing students and a range of allied health care professionals.
+Membership is through the CFNU's member organizations, which include nine provincial nurses’ unions, as well as one nursing students’ union.
+Each organization holds a seat on the CFNU's national executive board, helping to shape the positions and priorities of the national umbrella group.